zhcz328/CMUIM/README.md

 3. **Semantic-Aware Gradient Perturbation (SAGP)**: A technique that improves feature separability and reduces catastrophic forgetting during task transitions.

-## Architecture

-The S3UM architecture consists of several key components:

-- **SSMKernel**: Implements the selective state space model with input-dependent parameters for adaptive processing of ultrasound content.
-- **S3UMBlock**: Combines selective state space models with convolutional and gating mechanisms for efficient feature extraction.
-- **MaskingNet**: Creates masks that prioritize anatomically significant regions for reconstruction.
-- **CMUIM**: The complete model that integrates masked autoencoding with continual learning strategies.

 ## Installation